 Companies generally raise funding in several rounds.
-Usually your first round is a seed round, followed by series A, series B, series C, then hopefully IPO is you go public.
+Usually, your first round is a seed round, followed by series A, series B, series C, then hopefully IPO if you go public.
 Nowadays it can be broken down further into pre-seed, series A1, series D, angel round etc, but those aren't really applicable to South Africa yet.

 Funding can go towards setting up the company, making key hires, building a product, scaling, securing new markets - it depends on the round and the nature of your startup.
 Due to our political and economic landscape, South African investors are quite cautious and rather risk adverse, which makes venture capital extra tricky here.
 It's a relatively small market so once word gets out about your startup, everyone will know about you.
 Your reputation is everything, so it's important to be authentic, reliable, honest, hard-working and diligent.

 What pearls of wisdom can you give entrepreneurs who are looking to go into this kind of fundraising?